Midwifery as a Career

 There are two routes by which midwives can achieve registration in Ontario.

 First, they may graduate from the Ontario Midwifery Education Program (MEP).
-This is the four-year BHSc (Midwifery) degree Program offered by a consortium of three universities - Ryerson University, McMaster and Laurentian Universities.
+This is the four-year BHSc (Midwifery) degree Program offered by a consortium of three universities - Ryerson University, McMaster, external link and Laurentian, external link Universities.

 Each year approximately 90 new midwives are registered which will make midwifery care available to more women throughout Ontario.
 Continuing education is mandatory for all midwives in Ontario.
 Midwives are constantly upgrading their skills and participating in regular mandatory peer review.
 Colleagues and clients provide ongoing, formal feedback that ensures midwives are providing high quality, responsive care.